ydahal1/ydahal1/jokes.md

-I always wanted to look into why I procrastinate, but I keep putting it off.
+I broke my finger at work today, on the other hand I'm completely fine.

 [
-Tue Aug 11 00:24:51 UTC 2026
+Wed Aug 12 00:29:19 UTC 2026
  ]